smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/OnButtonPress/index.md

 !!! must

-The hmi must send the name of the button pressed, the press mode detected, and ID of the button if it has type `CUSTOM_BUTTON` and the appID related to the button press.
-If only `SHORT` button press mode is supported, the hmi should send `SHORT` regardless of the time of the button press.
+The HMI must send the name of the button pressed, the press mode detected, and ID of the button if it has type `CUSTOM_BUTTON` and the appID related to the button press.
+If only `SHORT` button press mode is supported, the HMI should send `SHORT` regardless of the time of the button press.

 !!!